hrishivarun/cr-assignment/README.md

+## Overview

+This project is a web application built using React and TypeScript.
+The application features various components and services structured to facilitate the management and import of cryptocurrency wallets.

+## Project Structure

+The project is organized into several directories and files, each serving a specific purpose in the application.
+Below is a detailed overview of the project structure:

+### Directories and Files

+#### `components/`

+This directory contains the React components that make up the user interface of the application.

+- **Header.tsx**: Component for the application's header.
+- **ImportWallet.tsx**: Component for importing wallets, including a form to enter wallet details and handle submission.
+- **Sidebar.tsx**: Component for the sidebar navigation.
+- **TableComponent.tsx**: Component to display data in a tabular format.
+- **Transactions.tsx**: Component for displaying transaction-related information.
+- **Wallets.tsx**: Component to manage and display wallet information.

+#### `Models/`

+This directory contains the TypeScript interfaces and styled components used across the application.

+- **ApiInterfaces.tsx**: Defines the interfaces for API responses and other data structures.
+- **StyledComponents.tsx**: Contains styled-components used for consistent styling across the application.

+#### `Service/`

+This directory contains the service files for handling API interactions.

+- **blockCypherApi.ts**: Service file that interacts with the BlockCypher API for cryptocurrency wallet operations.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.